Corporate-Owned Life Insurance in Alberta

 The result is a tax-efficient transfer of significant wealth from the corporation to the next generation, often at a far lower lifetime tax cost than the alternatives.

-This isn't an accounting trick — it's specific Income Tax Act treatment that exists precisely because life insurance proceeds have unique tax status.
+This isn't an accounting trick.
+It's specific Income Tax Act treatment that exists because life insurance proceeds have unique tax status.
 We coordinate with your accountant to model the actual numbers for your situation, including post-2024 changes to the inclusion rate calculation.

 Common Use Cases for Alberta Business Owners